orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 * Initialize the [configuration](../config/services.md).
 * Load persistent data.
-* Subscribe to gossip messages in the relevant consensus topic by calling `Gossip.TopicSubscribe`.
+* Subscribe to gossip messages by calling `Gossip.LeanHelix.RegisterLeanHelixHandler`.
+* Register to handle transactions and results blocks validation by calling `BlockStorage.ConsensusBlocksHandler`.
 * Start the consensus algorithm.

 &nbsp;